 It was no surprise to see quite a few convertibles joining the meet - thanks to the wonderful weather, including a glorious Lamborghini Huracan Spyder finished in stunning 'Blunethus' which was rarely seen without a camera pointed toward it, as well as a superb Aston Martin Vanquish Volante and Mercedes SLS AMG Roadster.

 The infamous Ferrari 488 wasn't in short supply either, with multiple versions of one of Modena's finest attracting many admiring glances, along with a handful of Porsche 911's, most notably a striking 911 Carrera GTS finished in a lovely 'Lime Gold' finish - complete with 'ducktail' spoiler - a nod to the classic 911 of yesterday.

 As with every Car Café, it wasn't just about supercars.
 A rare BMW Z3 M Coupe 'Breadvan' was spotted within the car park, along with some iconic Japanese cars such as the incredible Nissan GTR - a car capable of upsetting much more exotic supercars with its colossal power, this was evident in a particular example which joined the Car Café meet on Saturday, which happened to be a rare 'Litchfield LM20' housing 666bhp, capable of 0-60mph in 2.5 seconds and can go on to reach a top speed on in excess of 200mph.
 This was joined by some other unique Japanese cars with a lovely 'Bayside Blue' R34 Skyline GTR, Nissan 300ZX and a unique rust-effect Mazda MX-5 - complete with comical 'National Rust' sticker, provoking the odd giggle from passers-by.

-Why not look at our gallery to see what car's attend the Car Café car meets.
+Take a look at our gallery to see the cars that attended our car meet.